eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 3.7.
 Non-entity @Index

 After we’ve learned different ways to implement indexes, we should mention that @Table isn’t the only place to specify them.
 In the same way, we can declare indexes in @SecondaryTable, @CollectionTable, @JoinTable, @TableGenerator annotations.
 Those examples aren’t covered in this article.
-For more details, please check the javax.persistence JavaDoc.
+For more details, please check the jakarta.persistence JavaDoc.

 4. Conclusion